 It only takes one time to experience this phenomenon to recognize it.
 When a trailer being towed seems to sail through the air briefly before landing back on its wheels, that is trailer bounce.
-According to the weight of the trailer and whether you are carrying a load, it can happen only occasionally when you hit a bump or it can continue repeatedly as you drive down the road.
+Depending on the weight of the trailer and the weight of your load, it can happen only occasionally when you hit a bump, or it can continue repeatedly as you drive down the road.
 At a minimum, it is unsettling, but it can potentially cause damage to the trailer, the joint or the items in the load.

 There are a few steps you can take to increase the safety and comfort of your ride when towing.
 Familiarizing yourself with your trailer and understanding the importance of weight distribution are essential steps to ensure an incident-free towing experience.

 How you load your trailer can materially affect the ease of towing.
 Improper load distribution can cause bouncing and swaying, potentially leading to difficulty controlling the vehicle.
 Generally, 60% of the load weight should be toward the front of the trailer.
 However, you must make sure that the tongue weight does not exceed 10-15% of your gross trailer weight.

 Lowering tire pressure can make for a smoother ride.
 A general rule of thumb is to reduce your pressure by half to tow an empty trailer.
 However, the pounds per square inch needed are dependent on the tire size, trailer weight and whether the tire is a vehicle or trailer tire.
 Full tire inflation is usually required for a full load.